w3c/webrtc-rtptransport/explainer-use-case-1.md

 - Know what bitrate can be sent in addition to what the browser has already allocated to send.
 - Cause the browser to allocate less to send, leaving more bitrate available to the application to send.

+Complexities of sending and receiving RTP other than these requirements are still handled by the User Agent - in particular Pacing of sent packets on the wire, inclusion of padding to support bandwidth probing, and RTP Sequence Numbering taking into account such padding.

 ## API Outline

 ### RtpPacket, RtcpPacket